 So, you’re in town for Independence Day and looking for things to do before or after the area’s biggest fireworks extravaganzas and celebrations?
-Here are 10 ways to take in Memphis on Fourth of July weekend:
+Here are 10 ways to take in Memphis on the Fourth of July weekend:

 2. Take in the Views from Bass Pro Shops at the Pyramid’s Observation Deck